run-house/runhouse/README.md

   - RBAC - Planned
   - Monitoring - Planned

-## What Runhouse is not
+## 🙅‍♀️ Runhouse is not

-Runhouse is not an orchestrator (Airflow, Prefect, Metaflow), a distributed compute DSL (Ray, Spark), an ML Platform (Sagemaker, Vertex), a model registry / experiment management tool (MLFlow, WNB), or hosted compute (Modal, Banana).
+* An orchestrator / scheduler (Airflow, Prefect, Metaflow)
+* A distributed compute DSL (Ray, Spark)
+* An ML Platform (Sagemaker, Vertex, Azure ML)
+* A model registry / experiment manager / MLOps framework (MLFlow, WNB, Kubeflow)
+* Hosted compute (Modal, Banana, Replicate)

 ## 🚨 This is an Alpha 🚨